Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

     Automate resource planning and lower costs by setting actions to occur when thresholds are met based on your specifications or machine learning models.

 +       Test website impacts
-    Find out exactly when your website is impacted and for how ling by viewing sceenshots, logs, and web requests at any point in time.
+    Find out exactly when your website is impacted and for how ling by viewing screenshots, logs, and web requests at any point in time.

 ### How CLoudWatch works with other AWS services
 <img src="assets/cloudwatch service.PNG" alt="AWS" style="height:100%; width:100%">